bgoonz/web-dev-notes-resource-site/2-content/blog-posts/bash/shell-scripts-npm.md

     "scripts": {    ...    "clean": "rm -r dist && mkdir dist",     "prebuild": "npm run clean"    "build": "webpack"}

 Now our scripts look much cleaner.
-When you run `npm run build`, `prebuild`is called because of the “pre” hook, which calls `clean`, which cleans up our dist directory for us.
+When you run `npm run build`, `prebuild`is called because of the “pre" hook, which calls `clean`, which cleans up our dist directory for us.
 Sweet!

 ### Making Our Scripts Cross-Platform